Lighter (Nathan Dawe song): Critical reception

 "Lighter" was met with positive reviews from music critics.
 The staff of Sports Playlists liked the song's "infectious chorus" and they praised KSI's "memorable verse", which "[punctuates] the track’s bubbling, sugary melodies".
 They concluded that the song "[reaffirms Dawe's] position as one of the UK's biggest breakout producer talents of the [year]".
 Sean Evans of Back To The Movies claimed that the song "[shines] a light on an otherwise dark 2020".
 He acclaimed that KSI's verse is "well-constructed and perfectly matched to the song at hand".
 Evans praised KSI's "[evolution] as a lyricist" and found it "refreshing to see that some serious thought [had been] put into [his] words and their alternative meanings".
-Oliver Tryon of CULTR noted that "KSI's signature rapping... [allows] for an injection of rhyming energy that allows for a refreshing sound overall".
-Tryon remarked, "[KSI] is yet to feature on a house record, and after this result, we need to see it again."
 Robin Murray of Clash called the song "a clinical banger for those looking to unload [COVID-19] lockdown energy" and proclaimed that it "could well be a summer smash [hit]".
 "Lighter" was dubbed "one of the hits of the summer" by the staff of Promonews.